 About Brady Spitz

-Dr. Spitz is a Doctoral graduate of Rice University.
+Dr. Spitz holds a Doctorate of Musical Arts from Rice University, where he was awarded the Benjamin Armistead Shepherd Teaching Fellowship.
 He also holds a Bachelor of Music Performance in Percussion, magna cum laude, from the University of North Texas College of Music and a Master of Music in Percussion Performance from Louisiana State University.
 His teachers include Matthew Strauss, Richard Brown, Mark Ford, Christopher Deane, Brett William Dietz, Ed Soph, Paul Rennick, Jim Atwood, Jose Aponte, Poovalur Sriji, and Ed Smith.

-Dr. Spitz is an endorser of Innovative Percussion.
+Mr. Spitz is an endorser of Innovative Percussion and Black Swamp Percussion.